samuelgozlan/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 It's best practice to implement retry logic and send an `insert_id` (used for deduplication of the same event) in your events.
  This prevents lost events or duplicated events if the API is unavailable or a request fails.

+ _Note: Amplitude does not log any data that did not receive a 200 response.
+It is the customers responsibility to log any error responses internally to troubleshoot._

 ### 200 response SuccessSummary

 [200 OK](https://tools.ietf.org/html/rfc7231#section-6.3.1): Successful real time event upload.
 If you don't receive a `200 OK` response, retry your request.